markocupic024/text-summarizer/README.md

 # Text Summarizer

-Text summarizer using `facebook/bart-large-cnn` BART Model, UI made with Streamlit
+Text summarizer using `facebook/bart-large-cnn` BART Model, UI made with Streamlit.

 ## How to run
 1. **Clone the repo**: